-Assets (Li iabilities)
+Assets (Liabilities)

 2012 2011

-(in mi llions)
+millions)

 Future policy benefits payable \$ 246 \$ 179

 Net operating loss carryforward 203 181

 Compensation and other accrued expenses 174 95

 Benefits payable 91 111

 Deferred acquisition costs 37 35

 Capital loss carryforward 13 13

 Unearned premiums 11 11

 Other 9 20

 Total deferred income tax assets 784 645

 Valuation allowance (28) (28)

 Total deferred income tax assets, net of valuation allowance 756 617

 Depreciable property and intangible assets (465) (347)

 Investment securities (265) (191)

 Prepaid expenses (59) (49)

 Total deferred income tax liabilities (789) (587)

 Total net deferred income tax (liabilities) assets \$ (33) \$ 30

 Amounts recognized in the consolidated balance sheets:

 Other long-term assets \$ 12 \$ 46

 Trade accounts payable and accrued expenses (45) (16)

 Total net deferred income tax (liabilities) assets \$ (33) \$ 30

 At December 31, 2012, we had approximately \$555 million of net operating losses to carry forward related to prior acquisitions.
 These net operating loss carryforwards, if not used to offset future taxable income, will expire from 2013 through 2031.
 A significant portion of these losses are in a subsidiary that will not be included in the Humana Inc. consolidated tax return until 2013, and, therefore, may not be used until that point.
-Due to limitations and uncertainty regarding our ability to use some of the carryforwards, a valuation allowance was established on \$77 million of net operating loss carryforwards related to prior acquisitions.
-For the remainder of the net operating loss carryforwards, based on our historical record of producing taxable income and profitability, we have concluded that future operating income will be sufficient to give rise to tax expense to recover all deferred tax assets.
+Due to limitations and uncertainty regarding our ability to use some of the carryforwards, a valuation allowance was established on \$77 million of net operating loss carryforwards based on our historical record of producing taxable income and profitability, we have concluded that future operating income will be sufficient to give rise to tax expense to recover all deferred tax assets.